ThomasVrancken/info9023-mlops/README.md

 #### Practicals Milestone 2

-Milestone 2 presentations will happen in the classroom during the last class on the 13/05/2024.
+:warning: Milestone 2 presentations will happen in the classroom during the last class on the 13/05/2024.

 The schedule for the presentations can be found in this [sheet](https://docs.google.com/spreadsheets/d/1X48eAJbuepFOx-5c_502nvXD53BJw6cp3cwoyJjOsCo/edit#gid=0).
 If your group is not in there or if the time does not work for your group please let the teaching staff know.